Lunar Polar Hydrogen Mapper: Mission

 In spite of the fault with the propulsion system, LunaH-Map returned some data, including neutrons detected during its flyby, and high-altitude images of the moon taken with its star tracker.
-As of November 2022, NASA planned to conduct an auto-navigation experiment and ranging tests with the Deep Space Network.
+As of November 2022, NASA was planning to conduct an auto-navigation experiment and ranging tests with the Deep Space Network.

-The spacecraft missed its second opportunity for lunar orbital insertion in January, 2023, and was then considered for a near-Earth asteroid mission.
-Six months of attempts to unstick the propulsion valve by heating it failed, and NASA ceased operations on the mission in May 2023.
+In January 2023, the spacecraft missed a second opportunity for lunar orbital insertion, and it was then considered for a near-Earth asteroid mission.
+Six months of attempts to unstick the propulsion valve by heating it failed, and in May 2023, NASA finally decided to cease mission operations altogether.
 The spacecraft entered a stable orbit around the Sun.

 The neutron spectrometer technology successfully demonstrated by LunaH-Map was planned for inclusion on Lunar Vulkan Imaging and Spectroscopy Explorer (Lunar-VISE).